andikleen/pmu-tools/README.md

 ## toplev.py:

+Identify the micro-architectural bottleneck of a workload.

-Do cycle decomposition on a workload: estimate on which part of the CPU pipeline the bottle neck occurs.
-The bottlenecks are expressed as a tree with different levels (max 4).
+The bottlenecks are expressed as a tree with different levels (max 5).
 Each bottleneck is only meaningful if the parent higher level crossed the threshold (it acts similar to a binary search).
 The tool automatically only prints meaningful ratios, unless -v is specified.

 This follows the "Top Down" methology.
 The best description of the method is in the "A top-down method for performance analysis and counter architecture"